Skip to main content

 • monetization

-• “If you are looking for a great Marvel game to play, come on to this one!
-You will not be disappointed; there are no microtransactions, you can unlock stuff in-game, and there are tons of references.”
+• “If you are looking for a great Marvel game to play, come on to this one.
+You will not be disappointed.
+No microtransactions, you can unlock stuff in-game and tons of references.”

-• “This is also a good Marvel game, and it doesn't try to steal from your wallet with microtransactions or anything they could get away with when extorting Marvel fans.”
+• “This is also a good Marvel game and a Marvel game which doesn't try to steal from your wallet with microtransactions or anything they could get away with when extorting Marvel fans.”

 • humor